microsoft/psi/BuildingPsi.md

 __Setup Visual Studio__:

-We recommend you use [Visual Studio 2017](https://www.visualstudio.com/vs/) (the Community Edition of Visual Studio is sufficient).
-Make sure the following features are installed (you can check these features by running the Visual Studio Installer again and looking at both the Workloads and Individual Components tabs):
+Install [Visual Studio 2017](https://www.visualstudio.com/vs/) version 15.7 or later (the Community Edition of Visual Studio is sufficient).
+Make sure the following features are installed (you can check these features by running the Visual Studio Installer again and looking at both the Workloads and Individual components tabs):

 * Make sure you have installed the __.NET desktop development__ workload, as well as the __.NET Framework 4.7 targeting pack__ feature.
 * Make sure you have installed the __Desktop development with C++__ workload, as well as the __Windows 10 SDK (10.0.17134.0) for Desktop C++ [x86 and x64]__ feature.
+* Make sure you have installed the __VC++ 2017 version *version_number* Libs for Spectre (x86 and x64)__ component from the Individual components tab.
+* Make sure you have installed the __Visual C++ ATL (x86/x64) with Spectre Mitigations__ component from the Individual components tab.

 __Optional prerequisites__: